techakashahead/debugging-olympics-month-1/submissions/priyanshu.md

 - What category of React mistake was each bug? (state / lifecycle / rendering / …)
 - How would you prevent this class of bug in real code?
-> for this i would like to say i am not sure about this what it is asking, but i can say we should always use the proper state management and proper lifecycle management and proper rendering.
+> for this i would like to say i am not sure about this what it is asking, but i can say we should always use the proper state management and proper lifecycle management and proper rendering. so that we can avoid these type of bugs.